arungudelli/angularjswiki/content/en/angular/Creating-Progress-Spinner-in-Angular/index.md

 ### Giving custom color to mat-progress-spinner

-Color property accepts only default theme ThemePalettes or our custom themes.
+Color property accepts only default ThemePalettes or our own custom themes.

 In case if you want to give custom color to `mat-spinner`, not color from prebiult-themes, you can override the theme CSS colors by changing circle element stroke property.